TwinCAT-Libre/TWixCAT/README.md

 ## Q&A

 ### How does heat auto generate the file list?
 Pure magic!
 No, in Visual Studio you cant see where any of this information is set.
 You have to open the `.wixproj` file in a text editor to see where this is configured.
-Check out the last lines of the Installer-HMI.wixproj to see where and how files are harvested.
+Check out the last lines of the `Installer-HMI/PLC.wixproj` to see where and how files are harvested.

+## Future Things
+* Get version out of the GVLs into the wxi so it only has to be set in one place
+* Trigger PLC project build automatically when building installer
+  * Likely using powershell scripts? c#?
+* Do backups without powershell?
+* Selectable installation options
+  * backup, autostart registry
+* 32 bit compliation differences